TZstatsADS/Spring2019-Proj2-grp13/data/README.md

 Link: https://www.asias.faa.gov/apex

 Description: Original dataset includes accident data from FAA Accident and Incident Data System(AIDS).
 Covers 102,946 records of accidents from 1978 to 2018.
-For each reords, the dataset includes details such as Event.Local.Date, Event.State, Damage Levels and so on.
-In this project, the processed dataset focus on the following aspects: Time(include year and month), State, Operator, Aircraft Maker, Damage level and Flight Type.
+For each record, details such as Event.Local.Date, Event.State, Damage Levels and so on are also included.
+In this project, the processed dataset mainly focus on the following aspects: Time(include year and month), State, Operator, Aircraft Maker, Damage level and Flight Type.